DiddiLeija/diddiparser/GRAMMAR.md

 FileNotFoundError: The Ramz Editions file you are looking for does not exists
 ```

+_NOTE:_ This is just an experimental function, that will be applied when Ramz Editions is launched to the world.

 ## Open other kind of files

 Use `openfile()` to open a known file on any direction on the disk.
 For example,